keremceliker/VMware-Tanzu-Kubernetes-Grid-Deployment-and-Configuration/README.md

 In this article, I will show and provide you all the follows answers above also ll introduce "how to start & install easily "VMware Tanzu Kubernetes Grid (Pivotal) and Integrate into VMware ESXi Infrastructure on Kubernetes with a technical overview on automated multi-cluster operations"

-The vSphere 7 with Kubernetes and Tanzu Kubernetes Grid via TKG, which VMware has built into VCF 4.0 (VMware Cloud Foundation), were introduced in mid-April 2020 in accordance with vSphere 6.7, vSphere 7.
-It provides the Kubernetes environment, which PKS provides at a basic level, to manage the vSphere with Kubernetes very easily centrally from within vCenter.
+The vSphere 7 with Kubernetes and Tanzu Kubernetes Grid, which VMware has built into VCF 4.0(VMware Cloud Foundation), were introduced in mid-April 2020 in accordance with vSphere 6.7, vSphere 7.
+It provides the Kubernetes environment, which PKS provides at a main level, to manage the vSphere with Kubernetes very easily centrally from within vCenter.
 Also VCF 4.0 and vSphere 7 can be built-in vCenter 7 where vSphere with Kubernetes.

 The most important thing is DevOps & DevCloud teams can create their Kubernetes clusters and work on their Kubernetes clusters through the CLI isolated from vCenter with the authority they want to have..

-TKG offers automatic Kubernetes K8s installation to provide a consistent experience to different clouds (Amazon AWS and vSphere) using ClusterAPI.
+TKG offers automatic Kubernetes K8s installation to provide a consistent experience to different clouds (Amazon AWS Cloud and vSphere) using Cluster API.

   ![aws-diagram](images/1.JPG)